-Ramadan, a religious event for persons of the Muslim faith, begins on July 20, 2012, and ends on August 18, 2012.
+Ramadan, a holy month for persons of the Muslim faith, begins this year approximately on Tuesday, July 9, 2013 and ends on Thursday, August 8, 2013.
 TSA understands that this is a significant religious event for the Muslim community.
 TSA has reminded its security workforce that traveling passengers may be observed at various areas in the airport - including security checkpoints or on aircraft - engaged in religious practices and meditations during Ramadan.
-TSA would also like to inform the traveling public that they may notice passengers observing Ramadan engaging in the following activities at airports:
+TSA would also like to inform the traveling public that they may notice passengers who are observing Ramadan engaging in the following activities at the airports:

 - Passengers observing Ramadan will abstain from any food, water, smoking or vices of any kind.

-- Passengers observing Ramadan are more likely to engage in prayer at airports or on airplanes while traveling than at other times during the year.
+- Passengers observing Ramadan may be more likely to engage in prayer at airports or on airplanes while traveling than at other times during the year.

 - Before prayer, Muslims go through ablution, i.e., a cleansing or washing of certain areas of the body that is usually done in private if possible, but may be observed in airport restrooms.

-- Passengers observing Ramadan may be seen reading, listening to or orally reciting the Holy Quran or Qur’an at airports and on airplanes.
+- Passengers observing Ramadan may be seen reading, listening to or orally reciting the Holy Qur’an at airports and on airplanes.

 - Passengers observing Ramadan may carry prayer beads and “whisper” prayers constantly.